RESEARCH STARTER

 Often, the yield of a desired product can be maximized by changing the temperature or pressure in a direction suggested by the statistical formulas.

 The most difficult area of statistical mechanics concerns the behavior of strongly interacting, many-particle systems.
 The liquid state is in this category, as are phase transitions among the different states of matter.
-The most fruitful approach to such systems has been based on computer simulation, in which the detailed behavior of a sample of particles, perhaps several hundred, is calculated explicitly by a powerful computer.
+The most fruitful approach to such systems has been based on computer simulation, in which the detailed behavior of samples ranging from thousands to millions of particles can be calculated explicitly.
 In Monte Carlo methods (named for the famous European gambling resort because of their use of probability), an element of randomization is built into the computations.
 Computer simulations have been successfully applied to phase transitions, such as liquid/solid, paramagnetic/ferromagnetic, and normal/superconducting transitions.
-In fact, the mutual interplay of the three approaches--theory, experiment, and simulation--has substantially enhanced scientists' understanding of the properties of matter.
+In fact, the mutual interplay of the three approaches—theory, experiment, and simulation—has substantially enhanced scientists’ understanding of the properties of matter.

 One of the unsolved problems in the chemistry of life is how a protein or an enzyme, a chain containing several hundred amino acid units, folds itself up into a very definite geometrical arrangement.
 Were this conformation even slightly off, the molecule would be unable to fulfill its biochemical function.
 In this application as well, computer simulations of intramolecular motions are being carried out in attempts to uncover the underlying principles of protein folding.